JoryC/Eco-ODAP/README.md

 ```
 #### Option 2 - If you built the apptainer from the provided Dockerfile or package

+### Installing Nextflow on DRAC

+Follow the guidelines on the [AllianceCan wiki](https://docs.alliancecan.ca/wiki/Nextflow)

 ### Configuration and inputs

 There are a number of inputs that are necessary to run the pipeline: